 Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
-In this class, please see me as soon as possible if you foresee a conflict.
+In this class, please communicate any conflicts with the class as soon as possible.
 See the campus policy regarding religious observances for full details.